 A. Gums don’t bleed for no reason.
 It can be caused due to harsh brushing as well.
 So, we recommend consulting a dentist to know the proper reason for gums bleeding.

 12. Why are my gums bleeding around one tooth?

 A. Maybe, there is an infection or decay neat that particular tooth.
 So, we recommend visiting the dentist to the right reason and appropriate treatment.

 13. How do I stop my gums from bleeding after extraction?

 A. Your dentist will prescribe some medications to control the bleeding.
 However, for more relief, you can apply some ice wrapped in cloth on the affected gums.

 14. Can stress cause bleeding gums?

 A. Stress may not be a direct cause of bleeding gums.
-However it can be worsen the bleeding gums.
+However, it can be worse the bleeding gums.